Cavewhere/metacave/README.md

                                             loop closures from another program

-        {                                   This is a fixed station group, whose only purpose is to specify the default units, UTM zone and datum shared by all stations in it
+        {                                   This is a fixed station group, whose only purpose is to specify the default elevation units, and projection

           "distUnit": "m",                  Required - the default unit for all distances in this fixed station group

-          "angleUnit": "deg",               Required - the default unit for all lat/lon angles in this fixed station group
+          "proj4":                          Required - the default projection for all fixed "+proj=longlat +ellps=WGS84     station group.
+The projection should be +datum=WGS84 +no_defs"         specified using proj4 definition.

-          "utmZone": "16N"                  Optional - the UTM zone for all north/east locations
-                                            Required if both north/east locations and
-                                            lat/lon locations are used
-                                            Only N/S are allowed, no MGRS letters

-          "datum": "WGS84"                  Required - the reference ellipsoid for locations
-                                            Programs are not required to support anything other than WGS84
+                                            For example the WGS84 projection:
+                                             "+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs"
+                                            And another example for UTM:
+                                             "+proj=utm +zone=20 +ellps=GRS80 +datum=NAD83 +units=m +no_defs"

           "stations": {
             "A1": {                         This is the fixed position for station A1

-                                            Either a "north"/"east" pair or a "lat"/"long" pair must be defined
+                                            "x"/"y" pair must be defined
-                                            It is an error if both pairs are defined

-              "north": 4645328,             Optional distance - northing from the UTM zone origin
-                                            Default unit: "distUnit"

-              "east": 502134,               Optional distance - easting from the UTM zone origin
-                                            Default unit: "distUnit"

-              "lat": 34                     Optional angle - latitude
-                                            positive: north of equator
-                                            negative: south of equator
-                                            Default unit: "angleUnit"

-              "long": -56                   Optional angle - longitude
-                                            positive: east of prime meridian
-                                            negative: west of prime meridian
-                                            Default unit: "angleUnit"
+              "y": 34.234,                  Required - Depending on the projection defined in "proj4" property, this could be latitude in degrees or northing in meters.
+                                            units: defined in "proj4" property

+              "x": -56.234,                 Required - Depending on the projection defined in "proj4" property.
+For example the projection
+                                            could be latitude in degrees for WGS84 or easting in meters for UTM.
+                                            units: defined in "proj4" property

               "elev": 345,                  Required distance - elevation
                                             positive: above sea level
                                             negative: below sea level
                                             Default unit: "distUnit"

+              "proj4": "+proj...."
+Optional - overrides the default projection for the fixed station.
+See fixedStaions group proj4 documenation for more details.
             },
             "Q5": {                         This is the fixed position for station Q5 ...